Queen's Hall: Second World War

 On the afternoon of 10 May 1941, there was an Elgar concert at the hall.
 Sargent conducted the Enigma Variations and The Dream of Gerontius.
 The soloists were Muriel Brunskill, Webster Booth and Ronald Stear, with the London Philharmonic and the Royal Choral Society.
 This concert, the last given at the hall, comprised in the view of The Times "performances of real distinction".
 That night there was an intensive air raid in which the chamber of the House of Commons and many other buildings were destroyed, and the British Museum and Westminster Abbey were seriously damaged.
 A single incendiary bomb hit the Queen's Hall, and the auditorium was completely gutted by fire beyond any hope of replacement.
 The building was a smouldering ruin in heaps of rubble; the London Philharmonic lost thousands of pounds' worth of instruments.
 All that remained intact on the site was a bronze bust of Wood retrieved from the debris.
 Concerts continued in London at the Royal Albert Hall and other venues.
 The Proms were relocated to the Albert Hall, which remains their principal venue.
 In 1951, the Royal Festival Hall was opened and succeeded the Queen's Hall as the main London venue for symphony concerts other than the Proms.

 It was reported in late 1946 that the Commissioners of Crown Lands had increased the site's ground rent from £850 to £8,000, setting back the possibility of re-building the hall, or of building a new Henry Wood Concert Hall.
 In 1954 the government set up a committee, chaired by Lord Robbins with Sir Adrian Boult among its members, to examine the practicability of rebuilding the hall.
 The committee reported that "on musical grounds and in the interest of the general cultural life of the community" it was desirable to replace the hall, but it was doubtful whether there was a potential demand that would enable it to run without "seriously subtracting from the audiences of subsidised halls already in existence".
 From 1982, London had a second hall large enough for symphony concerts, in the Barbican Centre.

 The former site of the Queen's Hall was redeveloped by the freeholder, the Crown Estate.
-It is now occupied by the Saint Georges Hotel.
+It is now occupied by Treehouse Hotel London.
 In 2004, Richard Morrison wrote of the Queen's Hall:

 Everybody who heard concerts in that hall speaks, or spoke, warmly of its acoustics and atmosphere … by all accounts it was perfect.
 It should have been rebuilt after the war: there were plans, committees, even the start of a fundraising campaign.
 But it wasn't, and since then London has not had a symphonic concert hall that comes remotely close to perfection.

 The site is now marked by a commemorative plaque, which was unveiled in November 2000, by Sir Andrew Davis, chief conductor of the BBC Symphony Orchestra.